theorlangur/nrf_zb_cpp/README.md

 #### Command pools and queues
-Apparently ZBOSS doesn't really like attempts to send several commands for the same cluster (endpoint?) in parallel at the same time (or while the other while is still being sent).
+Apparently ZBOSS doesn't really like attempts to send several commands for the same cluster (endpoint?) in parallel at the same time (or while the other one is still being sent).
 To make sure that doesn't happen, there's a concept of the 'command queue' that exists on the endpoint level.

 The relevant class is `EPDesc<>`, which defines a `kCmdQueueSize` constant.
 The value for it is either taken from the